MikeAndria/ohMyFood/README.md

-# Clone it or Dwnload and test it!
+# Clone it or Download and test it!